MollyBaxt/floyd/README.md

 The code was also line level perfomance tested.
 The file is named line_level_performance.py An imperative version of floyds Algorithm is alos provided to view for comparison purposes.
 File named imperative_floyd.py

+The language used was Python3

 To run the code ensure you have installed the packages on the requirements.txt

+To install typee into you command line      git clone git@github.com:MollyBaxt/floyd.git